mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 ## How it works

-The Static Site Editor is in an early stage of development and only works for Middleman sites for now.
+The Static Site Editor is in an early stage of development and only supports Middleman sites for now.
 You have to use a specific site template to start using it.
 The project template is configured to deploy a [Middleman](https://middlemanapp.com/) static website with [GitLab Pages](../pages/index.md).